Michael R. Cogliandro

 Café Jefferson Inc.

-• Purchased existing 24 seat cafe and significantly increased sales through effective community engagement.
+• Purchased an existing 24-seat cafe and significantly increased sales through effective community engagement.

-• Directed all operations, including staffing, marketing, and community relationship building, demonstrating the "all-in" mindset and resilience required of a community leader.
+• Directed all operations, including staffing, marketing, and community relationship building, demonstrating the “all-in” mindset and resilience required of a small-business owner.

 2006 – 2009